Heading to the 2019 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 There’s a vegetarian corny dog, too, so don’t feel left out if you don’t eat meat.

 You’ll find food stands throughout the fair, but for lots of options in one place, head to the indoor food court.

 Every year, a number of food vendors compete in the Big Tex Choice Awards and invent some truly creative (crazy?) foods.

-The 2018 Big Tex Choice Award Winners are:
+The 2018 Big Tex Choice Award Winners were: